Get to Know the Memes of the Alt-Right and Never Miss a Dog-Whistle Again

 Cries of "CENSORSHIP!" rang out, and the crafty teenagers quickly formulated a code of replacing filtered racial slurs with tech company names (Jew = Skype) and Fight Club references (trans person = Durden).

-The spurious logic behind this scheme was that if enough of them started calling black people "Googles" online, the tech behemoth would eventually have to censor their own pages.
+The spurious logic behind this scheme was that if enough of them started calling black people "googles" online, the tech behemoth would eventually have to censor its own pages.
 That never happened, of course.
 Instead, a couple dumb Tweets like the one below cluttered up Twitter for a minute.